 - reinforces their positive self-perception,

-- ríuces their stress and anxiety levels,
+- reduces their levels of stress and anxiety,

 - strengthens their resilience,